Flag desecration

 Flag desecration is the desecration of a flag, violation of flag protocol, or various acts that intentionally destroy, damage, or mutilate a flag in public.
 In the case of a national flag, such action is often intended to make a political point against a country or its policies.

-Some countries have laws against methods of destruction (such as burning in public) or forbidding particular uses (such as for commercial purposes); such laws may distinguish between the desecration of the country's own national flag and the desecration of flags of other countries.
-Some countries have also banned the desecration of all types of flags from inside the country to other country flags.
+Some countries have laws against methods of destruction, such as burning in public, or forbidding particular uses, such as for commercial purposes.
+Such laws may distinguish between the desecration of the country's own national flag and the desecration of flags of other countries.
+Some countries have banned the desecration of all flags on their soil.

 Background

 Actions that may be treated as the desecration of a flag include burning it, urinating or defecating on it, defacing it with slogans, stepping upon it, damaging it with stones; bullets; or any other projectile, cutting or ripping it, improperly flying it, verbally insulting it, dragging it on the ground, or eating it, among other things.

 Flag desecration may be undertaken for a variety of reasons.
 It may be a protest against a country's foreign policy, including one's own, or the nature of the government in power there.
 It may be a protest against nationalism or a deliberate and symbolic insult to the people of the country represented by the flag.
 It may also be a protest at the very laws prohibiting the act of desecrating a flag.